Just sneakin' around....

 COLA went up about 1.3% this year, next year they are looking at 'as high as' 6.1%.

 Estimates for the 2022 COLA range from 4.5 percent from Moody's Analytics to 6.1 percent from The Senior Citizens League.
 Economist Bill McBride, who writes the finance and economics blog Calculated Risk, estimates the 2022 COLA at 5.5 percent.

 In contrast, the increase that went into effect in January 2021 was 1.3 percent, or an average of about $20 a month for individuals.
 A 5 percent increase would boost the average monthly benefit by about $77.

-Social Security beneficiaries could get a 5 percent cost-of-living adjustment (COLA) in 2022, the highest since 2008, due to recent inflation numbers.
+Social Security beneficiaries could get a 5-to-6 percent cost-of-living adjustment (COLA) in 2022, the highest since 2008, due to recent inflation numbers.